waxworks-london/waxworks-london.github.io/pages/index.md

 Elevate team-building to a new level with an unforgettable creative experience

-Designed for teams, delivered directly to your space.
+## Designed for teams, delivered directly to your space.

 Perfect for social events, seasonal parties, corporate retreat activities, and more.

 - Expert-led sessions by trained and professional jewellers
-- No commute needed—we bring the experience to your space
+- **No commute needed** We bring the experience to your space
 - Tailored to your team’s size, needs and goals.

 **Book a Workshop**